SindhuSri-02/recipe-app/README.md

 -then npm start(this packs all source js files into one file in dist and opens local server)

--with this you are to make considerable changes into this project
+-with this you can make considerable changes into this project